Hesperian Health Guides

 5 to 12 years: slowly inject 1000 mg, every 6 hours, for 1 day (4 times).

-Give acetylcysteine as soon as possible after taking too much acetaminophen.
-Too much acetaminophen is over 7,000 mg for an adult, and over 140mg per kg for a child.
+Give acetylcysteine as soon as possible after taking too much paracetamol or acetaminophen.
+Too much paracetamol or acetaminophen is over 7,000 mg for an adult, and over 140mg per kg for a child.

 Acetylcysteine has a strong smell.
 Mixing it with juice helps the person tolerate it.